Dental health during pregnancy

 - Gums that are red, swollen, tender or shiny; gums that bleed easily

 - Toothache or other pain

-Dental checkups during pregnancy are important so that your dentist can find and treat dental problems.
-Regular teeth cleanings also help prevent tooth decay.
-If you have any problems, your dentist can recommend treatment during pregnancy or after you give birth.
+Dental checkups before and during pregnancy are important so your dentist can find and treat dental problems early.
+And regular teeth cleanings help keep your teeth and gums healthy.

 Here’s how you can help keep your teeth and gums healthy:

-- Brush your teeth with fluoride toothpaste and floss every day.
-Brush using a toothbrush with soft bristles twice a day.
-Floss once a day to clean in between your teeth.
-Regular brushing and flossing around the gum line can remove plaque and prevent periodontitis and tooth decay.
+- Brush your teeth with fluoride toothpaste twice a day and floss once a day.
+Use a toothbrush with soft bristles.
+Regular brushing and flossing can remove plaque and help keep your teeth and gums healthy.

 - If you can’t brush your teeth because of vomiting, use antacids or rinse your mouth with a mixture of 1 teaspoon baking soda in 1 cup of water.
 Rinsing can help reduce the amount of acid in your mouth.
 Antacids are medicines that help neutralize stomach acid.
 You can buy them over the counter without a prescription from your provider.
 But don’t take any medicine—even OTC medicine—without talking to your provider first.